Trump administration backs UK after ex-spy poisoning, considers 'options' against Russia

 The Trump administration said Saturday it is considering a range of “options” in response to the poisoning of an ex-Russian spy in Britain earlier this month, but declined to say whether it will follow the U.K. in expelling Russian diplomats.

-Earlier this week, 23 Russian diplomats were expelled from London in response to the March 4 poisoning of Sergei Skripal and his daughter Yulia which British authorities said was with a Soviet-produced military-grade nerve agent.
+Earlier this week, 23 Russian diplomats were expelled from London in response to the March 4 poisoning of Sergei Skripal and his daughter Yulia, which British authorities said was done with a Soviet-produced military-grade nerve agent.
 On Friday, 23 British diplomats were expelled from Moscow in retaliation.

 “The United States stands firmly with the United Kingdom in condemning Russia’s outrageous action,” White House spokesman Raj Shah said Saturday.
 “The president is always considering options to hold Russia accountable in response to its malign activities.”